-Here are three example photos made at different times of the day in various types of light.
+Here are three photos taken at different times of the day in various types of light.

 Rice Paddy Kids

-There was no cloud, but it may have rained earlier.
-October is the end of the wet season so there is often more moisture in the air.
+There were no clouds, but it may have rained earlier.
+October is the end of the wet season, so there is often more moisture in the air.
 In the late afternoon and evening, this can add extra warmth and richness to the light.

 Cloudy skies in the middle of the day provide wonderful light for black and white portraits.
 This Karen grandma was sitting on the front steps of her house one July afternoon at about 1:20 pm.
 The light is soft, yet still casts some shadow, so the cloud cover was not too dense.

 I love this soft light for black and white portraits.
 There is still a significant tone range.
-But important details are not lost in the shadows or highlights.
+But important details aren’t lost in the shadows or highlights.

 Blue Hour Bridge

-During the day this is an interesting old iron bridge.
-At dusk, the bridge is colourfully illuminated.
+During the day this, is simply an interesting old iron bridge.
+At dusk, the bridge is colorfully illuminated.